hackclub/hackclub/workshops/discord_bot_with_rust/README.md

 To get started, [create an account](https://repl.it/signup).
 I personally recommend you sign in with your GitHub account if you have one, but email is fine too.

-Now let's create a new Rust project by clicking [this link](https://repl.it/languages/rust):
+Now let's create a new Rust project by going to https://repl.it/languages/rust:

 ![Initial Rust project](https://cloud-gjndvi3vx.vercel.app/0image.png)